-The President has taken the lead to begin a deficit-reduction effort in 1984 by calling for bipartisan negotiations on a package to reduce the deficit by \$100 billion over 3 years.
+The President took the lead to begin a deficit-reduction effort in 1984 by calling for bipartisan negotiations on a package to reduce the deficit by \$100 billion over 3 years.
+Now he has worked with congressional Republicans to outline a \$150 billion package including defense savings (\$40 billion), nondefense cut

+(\$43 billion), revenue increases (\$48 billion), and debt service savings (\$18 billion).
 As the President suggests, we can work with a variety of modest spending reductions, and tax reforms that raise revenue, to enact a significant deficit "downpayment" in 1984.

 - Even though election-year politics makes it difficult to launch the kind of major assault on the deficit that we really need, that is no reason to do nothing.
-If we set reasonable expectations, we should be able to make a noticeable dent in the deficit that will make our job easier in the years ahead.
-Even more importantly, it can demonstrate to our citizens and to economic decision-makers in the private sector that we can face up to the deficit problem even in an election year. - The Finance Committee is considering spending and revenue options just within its jurisdiction that can achieve the \$100 billion "downpayment" goal.
+Making a noticeable dent in the deficit will make our job easier in the years ahead.
+Even more importantly, it will demonstrate that we can face up to the deficit problem even in an election year. - The Finance Committee has agreed on spending and revenue options just within its jurisdiction that achieve about \$74 billion of the "downpayment" goal.
 To do that we are drawing on a number of proposals that have been on the table for some time, including some already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062, which awaits Senate action - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last fall - Target.
-We can aim at \$100 billion in savings--\$21.2 bilion in revenue changes pending in S. 2062, \$21.1 billion in spending reduction from Finance Committee programs in S. 2062, \$7 billion or so from Grace Commission recommendations, \$9.5 billion in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms.
-The goal is a roughly one-for-one balance between spending and revenue changes. - Feasibility.
-The key is to follow the President's suggestion and concentrate on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, mean-tested entitlements, social security, and the like.
+With an overall goal of \$150 billion in savings, we can achieve \$21.4 billion from revenue changes pending in S. 2062, \$3.8 billion in spending reduction from Finance Committee programs in S. 2062, \$3.1 billion from Grace Commission recommendations, \$9.6 billion in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms. - Feasibility.
+The key is to keep following the President's suggestion and concentrate on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, meantested entitlements, social security, and the like.
 Our effort must be bipartisan and balanced to do the job: Democrats and Republicans alike will benefit by cooperating to take swift action on the deficit.
-Time is of the essence if we are to make a beginning this year. - Initial Finance Action.
-On February 23, the Finance Committee began action to reduce the deficit.
-The Committee agreed to changes in health care programs that save \$8.7 billion between now and 1987, over and above the provisions in S. 2062.
-In addition, the Committee agreed to the goal of raising \$50 billion in revenue between now and 1987, provided at least that amount of spending reduction can be achieved.
+Time is of the essence if we are to make a beginning this year.

+Degan action to reduce the deficit.
+So far the Committee has agreed to changes in health care programs that save \$8.3 billion between now and 1987, over and above the provisions in S. 2062.
+In addition, the Committee agreed to tax reform and modest revenue raisers that generate \$48.1 billion between now and 1987, provided at least that amount of spending reduction can be achieved.
 The House Ways and Means Committee has also reported a \$50 billion tax bill, so we may be on our way.